Africa

 Legal framework

-Freedom of the press is enshrined in the constitution, but the 20 or so laws regulating journalism in Kenya include many provisions that challenge press freedom’s basic principles.
-The 2018 Computer Misuse and Cybercrimes Act, for example, provides for sentences of up to 10 years in prison and a fine of 40,000 euros for the dissemination of “fake news” liable to incite violence.
-Access to state-held information is still very difficult despite the adoption of a law on the subject.
+Freedom of the press is enshrined in the 2010 Constitution, but the twenty or so acts and laws regulating journalism in Kenya include many provisions that challenge press freedom’s basic principles.
+The 2018 Computer Misuse and Cybercrimes Act, for example, provides for sentences of up to 10 years in prison and a fine of 40,000 euros for the dissemination of “fake news” likely to incite violence.
+Access to public information is still very difficult despite the adoption of a law on the subject.

 Economic context

-Senior Ruto government officials treat certain media outlets as political tools.
-No measure has been taken to improve the economic environment of the media as a whole.
-As a result of the Covid-19 pandemic, at least 300 journalists were laid off and music replaced news programmes on many radio stations, according to the Kenyan journalists’ union.
-The process by which state aid is allocated to the media is opaque.
+Senior officials in the Ruto government consider some media outlets to be political interest groups.
+Generally speaking, no measures have been taken to improve the economic environment of the media.
+The health crisis linked to the Covid-19 pandemic also led to the elimination of at least 300 journalist jobs and the replacement of news programmes with music on many radio stations, according to the Kenyan journalists’ union.
+The process by which state aid is allocated to the media is not transparent.

 Sociocultural context

 Ethnicity is often linked to political loyalties and plays a big role in Kenyan journalism.
 Journalists are sometimes promoted – or sidelined – in news organisations on the basis of their ethnicity.
-Stories relating to national security, terrorism, religion or the trafficking in drugs, arms or human beings can be very sensitive, and journalists who have covered those subjects have sometimes had to ask for protection.
+Stories relating to national security, terrorism, religion and drug, arms and human trafficking are very sensitive, and journalists who have covered these subjects have sometimes had to ask for protection.

 Safety

-Well-known Pakistani journalist Arshad Sharif’s murder in Kenya in October 2022 has brought the issue of journalists’ safety to the forefront.
-Covering opposition events or portraying the ruling party and its problems in a negative light can also be costly for journalists.
-Election campaigns are often accompanied by a major resurgence in abuses against journalists, who may be subjected to physical attacks by both the police and members of the public, intimidation campaigns, threats from politicians, and confiscation of their equipment by the police.
-Investigations into abuses against journalists rarely result in convictions.
+The October 2022 assassination of renowned Pakistani journalist Arshad Sharif brought the issue of journalists’ safety to the forefront.
+The various investigations into his murder have been marked by a lack of transparency made worse by the absence of a mutual legal assistance agreement between Kenya and Pakistan.
+Covering events organised by the opposition, especially protests, or depicting the ruling party’s dysfunction can also be costly for journalists.
+Electoral campaigns often lead to a major resurgence in abuses against journalists, who may be subjected to physical attacks by both the police and members of the public, intimidation campaigns, threats from politicians, and confiscation of equipment by the police.
+Investigations into abuses comitted against journalists rarely result in convictions.